openstax/os-automation/README.md

 $ cp .env.template .env
 ```

-Enter valid account and server data for use on your system.
+Enter valid account and server data for use on your system into the environment file. _Make sure to prefix the server URLs with the protocol (eg `https://`)_

 ### Run the tests

 Tests are run using the command line using the `tox` command.
 By default this will run all of the environments configured, including checking your tests against recommended style conventions using [flake8][flake8].

-To run against a different instance set, pass in a value for a specific system`--<systen>_base_url`:
+To run against a different instance set, pass in a value for a specific system `--<systen>_base_url`:

 ```bash
 $ tox -- --driver chrome --accounts_base_url=https://accounts.openstax.org